Nearly 400 attend Bryn Mawr Rehab Hospital’s 21st Annual Art Ability event

 An added feature of the health center is the new Fitness & Wellness Center, which includes cardiovascular, strength and free weight training equipment, fitness classes, an aquatic center and childcare services.

-Pictured in the photo from the ribbon cutting (left to right): Paul Kempinski, enterprise vice president and president of Nemours/Alfred I. duPont Hospital for Children; Donna Phillips, president, Bryn Mawr Rehab Hospital and executive sponsor, Main Line Health PIVOT Project; Gary Perecko, president, Riddle Hospital; Eric Mankin, MD, president, Main Line HealthCare; Tomi McCann, MD, internal medicine; Lydia Hammer, senior vice president, Marketing and Business Development; Maria Flannery, director, Physician Practices and Ambulatory Care, Main Line HealthCare; Stephen Aichele, Esq., chair, Main Line Health Board of Governors; JoAnn Magnatta, senior vice president, Facilities Design and Construction; Gary Reidy, managing partner, Fitness and Wellness Professional Services; Kathy Jackson, patient service representative, Main Line Health Center at Concordville; and Jack Lynch, president and CEO, Main Line Health.
+Pictured in the photo from the ribbon cutting (left to right): Paul Kempinski, enterprise vice president and president of Nemours/Alfred I. duPont Hospital for Children; Donna Phillips, president, Bryn Mawr Rehab Hospital and executive sponsor, Main Line Health PIVOT Project; Gary Perecko, president, Riddle Hospital; Eric Mankin, MD, president, Main Line HealthCare; Tomi McCann, MD, internal medicine; Lydia Hammer, senior vice president, Marketing and Business Development; Maria Flannery, director, Physician Practices and Ambulatory Care, Main Line HealthCare; Stephen Aichele, Esq., chair, Main Line Health Board of Governors; JoAnn Magnatta, senior vice president, Facilities Design and Construction; Gary Reidy, managing partner, Fitness and Wellness Professional Services; Kathy Jackson, patient service representative, Main Line Health Concordville; and Jack Lynch, president and CEO, Main Line Health.

 National Rehab Awareness Week celebrations